ysngwn/rididecrypt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A command-line tool to remove DRM of comic books or `epub` files from a "specific website"
+A command-line tool to remove DRM of epubs and comics (not webtoons) from a "specific website"

 Currently only supports Windows